Download Author Instructions (PDF)

 A cover letter in PDF format should accompany the manuscript as a supplementary file.
 The submitter’s signature on the document is a must.
 A sample cover letter is given below.
 A letter head containing the institutional affiliation of the first author is preferred.

 Taprobanica, The Journal of Asian Biodiversity

 I am submitting my/our manuscript for your journal/on behalf of the co-authors as follows: [add name(s) & address(es) of co-author(s)].
 I declare that the material has not been previously published, has not been submitted elsewhere for consideration and will not be submitted elsewhere for publication unless it is rejected by you or withdrawn.
 I agree with the policies of the journal and its terms and conditions.
-I am also aware of the transfer of copyright of the article to the Taprobanica Journal.
 I/We confirm the submitted material is an original output and does not violate any other party’s copy right or intelligent property.